-On paper, everything about Scott Cooper’s latest film reads as a promising awards contender — a brooding Western featuring a weighty performance from Christian Bale and a message about our country’s mistreatment of Native Americans.
+On paper, everything about Scott Cooper’s latest film reads like a promising awards contender — a brooding Western featuring a weighty performance from Christian Bale and a message about our country’s mistreatment of Native Americans.
 Instead, Hostiles is receiving a conspicuously quiet release during the peak of January dump-month.
-The final product offers a clear answer why and a convincing argument that perhaps Cooper should leave writing duties to someone else.
+The final product offers a clear answer to why and a convincing argument that perhaps Cooper should leave writing duties to someone else.

 As was the case with his previous two efforts, the Rust Belt revenge thriller Out of the Furnace and the Bawston gangster biopic Black Mass, Hostiles is a technically impressive rendition of a hackneyed and predictable narrative.